Well Woman's Exam/Yearly Wellness Exam

 Wearing clean disposable gloves, your healthcare provider will insert two fingers slowly into the vagina during the well woman exam while pressing their other hand down on your lower abdomen.
 This will help the doctor or nurse determine the position of your uterus and cervix while noting any abnormalities.
 This may be uncomfortable for some women so be sure to tell your healthcare provider how you are feeling and try to relax your legs and bottom during the exam.

 Pap Smear (Pap Test)

 During your pelvic exam and annual well woman exam, your healthcare provider will also likely do a Pap smear.
 This is a test for precancerous cells and cancer of the cervix (the opening to the uterus) that may be contracted by certain types of the human papillomavirus (HPV) which is sexually transmitted.
 This test is recommended for most women every three years.

 To do a Pap smear during an annual exam with an Ob/Gyn, an instrument that looks like a duck bill is inserted gently into the vagina so the doctor or nurse can see the cervix and take a small sample of cells to test.
 This can be uncomfortable for some women but the discomfort should quickly subside.

 What to Expect During a Well Woman’s Visit

 During this yearly visit, your doctor will be assessing different things depending on your age, medical history, history of sexual activity, and overall health.

 Age 13 to 24

-A well woman’s exam visit should start for young women once they begin their menstrual period or when they become sexually active with vaginal, anal, or oral sex.
+An annual well woman’s exam visit should start for young women once they begin their menstrual period or when they become sexually active with vaginal, anal, or oral sex.
 During these early visits, you may discuss birth control, your menstrual period, and any concerns you have about these topics with your doctor including heavy flow or if you have painful periods.
 Your healthcare provider may also recommend getting the HPV vaccine.

 Age 25 to 39